kienerj/UniqueMoleculeHash/README.md

 ## Caveats

 - Tautomer-insensitivity depends on RDKits `TautomerEnumerator` which has several known issues.
 This can lead to a different hash for the same molecule but with a different input.
 See [issue 5937](https://github.com/rdkit/rdkit/issues/5937).
-The issue has been addressed with a workaround but it is suggested you test feasibility on your set of molecules
+The issue has been partially addressed with a workaround which works for molecules but not for query molecules which have tautomerism and depend on input
 - Much slower to generate than InChI (also due to workarounds like above)
 - The has internally relies on SMILES canonicalization which ignores additional context of atoms like query features and therefore the atom order is not guaranteed and can be different for a different input order.
 [See RDKit Issue #6401](https://github.com/rdkit/rdkit/issues/6401).
 This affects SMARTS with a different input order or multi-center attachments (see the above link for examples.).
 It does not affect normal small molecules.